PayDock/e-commerce-commercetools-npm/README.md

 }
 ```

-If the status is pending 'no', the following text is displayed:
+If the status is pending 'no', the following text displays:

 ```json
 {